-It’s amazing to me that gasoline (petrol for those over the pond) cost’s almost as little a gallon in parts of the US as it is for a liter in Europe!
+It’s incredible to me that gasoline (petrol for those over the pond) cost’s almost as little a gallon in parts of the US as it is for a liter in Europe!

 The economic benefit from a fall in gas prices is substantial.
 According to motoring organization AAA, consumers saved over $115 billion in gas last year.
-This week saw production freezes by some of the big oil-producing nations in an effort to address the oversupply affecting world oil prices.
-However, given these production levels are already high – the impact has been muted.
+This week saw production freezes by some of the big oil-producing nations to address the oversupply affecting world oil prices.
+However, given these production levels are already high – the impact is muted.

 Making Effective Buying Decisions

-Energy procurement professionals recognize there are two things that determine success – the quality of their decisions and luck.
+Energy procurement professionals recognize two things determine success – the quality of their decisions and luck.

 Are Buying Decisions Bets?

 Energy is a very volatile commodity.
-Purchasing decisions in this area will always be bets, i.e. a decision about an uncertain future.
-Companies don’t like to think about themselves as gamblers or risk takers, but with energy that is what happens day in and day out.
-Perhaps worse, most don’t actually know all the risks of these decisions (or lack of them).
+Purchasing decisions in this area will always be bets, i.e., a decision about an uncertain future.
+Companies don’t like to think about themselves as gamblers or risk-takers, but with energy, that is what happens day in and day out.
+Perhaps worse, most don’t know all the risks of these decisions (or lack of them).

-Using SourceRisk™, a proprietary energy procurement, and risk management solution, organizations can navigate volatile energy markets knowing the decision process they use is robust and unquestionable and the outcome, while uncertain, much more predictable and always in line with there objectives.
+Using SourceRisk™, a proprietary energy procurement and risk management solution, organizations can navigate volatile energy markets, knowing the decision process they use is robust and unquestionable.
+The outcome, while uncertain, is much more predictable and always in line with their objectives.
 Better still, decisions made will withstand any post-mortem, hindsight evaluation no matter market prices do.